 For example, we are seeing employers increasingly favour shorter term assignments and deployments, due both to cost drivers and to the agility and flexibility afforded to the organisation, with long term and permanent locations demanding higher investment levels required and fixed and inflexible commitment for the employer.

 Strategic business objectives are increasingly involving the global mobility perspective.
 Mobility professionals are taking their seat at the board table, to identify issues and mitigate risks early enough within key initiatives and projects to ensure effective outcome with minimal cost and resource drain.

 For example, a merger or acquisition will impact your sponsor licence.; deal with the mobility implications of a change in organisational structure too late, such as waiting until sponsor licence renewal, and it’s likely you will be in breach of your duties and as such, be liable for a civil penalty.

 Organisations undoubtedly benefit where there is close alignment between global mobility and talent development.

 Take for example succession planning strategies.
 Global mobility professionals are best placed to nurture a sustained and effective approach to international experience, which will be a critical element in the development of high-potential employees and future leaders.

 Organisations with globally-mobile workforces need an awareness of external factors – legal, political, social, economic etc – affecting their overseas operations, both now and in the future.

+The COVID pandemic continues to present challenges and will remain high on the strategic and operational agenda for some time to come.
 Presence in or entry into emerging markets may seem an obvious area of concern.
 However, the increasingly protectionist stance toward immigration taken by developed countries is impacting business immigration.